bolee222/hugo-bolee/content/_index.md

 While this topic is not new, it is the very core of TEI: bridging computing with the physical world.
 We think that designing for “autonomy” might require new approaches and a diverse set of skills and tools.
 The material virtual culture of South Korea provides a good background and new perspective to explore and discuss future challenges (not only technological), and more importantly, the outcomes of the emerging autono- mous everything and how TEI contributes to their development.

 {{< figure "/2022/images/euljiro.jpg" "rooftop tour in Seoul Euljiro Area" >}}
 Prior to the conference, on Saturday afternoon and night, we invite you to a Seoul maker city tour.
-Hyun Parke, a Seoul based maker and co-founder of the first Fab Lab in Korea, will guide a group through the downtown Euljiro area and the [Sewoon Sangga 세운상가) building](https://www.atlasobscura.com/places/sewoon-sangga-sewoon-plaza).
+Hyun Parke, a Seoul based maker and co-founder of the first Fab Lab in Korea, will guide a group through the downtown Euljiro area and the [Sewoon Sangga (세운상가)](https://www.atlasobscura.com/places/sewoon-sangga-sewoon-plaza) building.
 Sewoon Sangga built in 1970, was recently rejuvenated with skywalks connecting small maker studios and ateliers.
 The rooftop offers a fantastic view of downtown Seoul, Jongmyo shrine and the Namsan tower.
-The nearby [gwangjang food market](http://www.kwangjangmarket.co.kr) ( 광장시장) or insadong (인사동) offer plenty of opportunities to eat Korean food before heading to Daejeon.
+The nearby [Gwangjang food market](http://www.kwangjangmarket.co.kr) (광장시장) or [Insadong (인사동)](http://www.hiinsa.com/eng/) offer plenty of opportunities to eat Korean food before heading to Daejeon.
 {{< /figure >}}

 #### Venue